SOHU-Co/kafka-node/README.md

 ```

 ### commit(cb)
-Commit current offset of current topics manually, this method should be called when a consumer leaves
+Commit offset of the current topics manually, this method should be called when a consumer leaves

 * `cb`, **Function**, the callback